Rowadz/Erela/README.md

 # Erela

-This is a cli that generates an opinionated code snippets in an opinionated architecture to create a simple API
+This is a cli that generates an opinionated code snippets in an opinionated architecture to create a simple restful API